Cyber Monday deals at Target: Our favorite sales to shop now

 - Hyperice Hypervolt GO Percussion massage device, $159 (reduced from $200)

 Although supply chain disruptions are easing slightly, severe shipping delays mean you should still aim to finish your holiday shopping as early as possible this year.
-If you're looking to check off all the boxes on the wishlist before it's too late, Target's Black Friday and Holiday Best deals -- along with the Cyber Monday sales at other big-box retailers -- are a great option.
-And if time is really of the essence, Target customers can get same-day delivery through Shipt, or pick up online orders in store the same day.
+If you're looking to check off all the boxes on the wishlist before it's too late, Target's Cyber Monday and Holiday Best deals -- along with the Cyber Monday sales at other big-box retailers -- are a great option.
+And if time is really of the essence, Target customers can get same-day delivery through Shipt, or even order online and pick up in store the very same day, to avoid shipping snafus entirely.

 Here are our favorite Black Friday/Cyber Monday deals at Target you can shop right now.

-The Instant Pot 9-in-1 functions as an electric pressure cooker, rice cooker, slow cooker, yogurt maker, steamer, sauté pan and food warmer.
-There's also a sterilizer and a function that allows you to keep your cooking water at a constant temperature (for sous vide cooking).
-The machine also features 15 customizable programming options.
+The Instant Pot 7-in-1 functions as a pressure cooker, rice cooker, slow cooker, yogurt maker, steamer, sauté pan and food warmer.
+The machine also features 11 customizable programming options for one-touch cooking options.

 (You can check out all the Black Friday deals on Instant Pots here.)